- Download our Moving to Bahrain Guide (PDF)

-Bahrain has continued to be affected by a politically turbulent period that began with an uprising in 2011, and 10 years later periodic violent protests and demonstrations still continue.
+Bahrain has continued to be affected by a politically turbulent period that began with an uprising in 2011.
+More than 10 years later, periodic violent protests and demonstrations still continue.
 The unrest has largely occurred outside of the capital, but protest activity in Manama is occasionally reported.
 These are dangers that expats should be able to navigate fairly easily as long as they avoid such gatherings.

-In terms of crime, Bahrain is relatively safe, but expats should be careful on the road as local drivers can be erratic and unpredictable.
+In terms of crime, Bahrain is relatively safe, but expats should be careful on the road as fellow drivers can be erratic and unpredictable.

 Protests in Bahrain